 If you’re interested in becoming an LCSW, it’s important to note that each state has its own licensing requirements.
 In addition to completing the necessary education, most states require LCSW candidates to pass an exam and gain a certain amount of supervised clinical experience.
 This typically involves completing a minimum of 3,000 hours or two years of supervised clinical work under the guidance of a licensed professional.

 When considering a career as a social worker in healthcare, specializing in care for older adults can be particularly rewarding.
 With a rapidly aging population, there is an increasing demand for skilled healthcare social workers who can support and assist this demographic.
-By specializing in this area, LCSWs can play a vital role in improving patient outcomes and the overall quality of care for older adults.

 Launch Your Career as a Healthcare Social Worker at Saint Mary’s College

-With a focus on applying social work principles and practices in healthcare, our MSW program also provides you with a deep understanding of the unique challenges faced by individuals and families in healthcare environments.
+With a focus on applying social work principles and practices in healthcare, our Master of Social Work program provides you with a deep understanding of the unique challenges faced by individuals and families in healthcare environments.
 Additionally, we offer an added emphasis on aging, providing specialized expertise to address the needs of a rapidly growing older population.

 Learn more about our Master of Social Work and take the first step toward a rewarding career as a social worker in healthcare.